Total Generalized Variation of the Normal Vector Field and Applications to Mesh Denoising: Numerical Results for Mesh Denoising

-As for the other examples, the results are similar for all three $\TGV$ models, whereas the first-order $\TV$ model produces staircasing.
+As for the other examples, the results in \cref{figure:joint:denoising} look similar for all three $\TGV$ models, whereas the first-order $\TV$ model produces staircasing.
+Similar as before, a significant change of size in the meshes is responsible for the less favorable scores of meshTGV~\cite{LiuLiWangLiuChen:2022:1} and rTGV~\cite{ZhangHeWang:2022:1} in the $\disttext{vertices}$ metric, see \cref{table:joint_distances}.
+Our approach does not suffer from this problem and is thus superior in both metrics presented in \cref{table:joint_distances}.

-It is worth recognizing that the extrinsic $\TGV$ models \cite{LiuLiWangLiuChen:2022:1} and \cite{ZhangHeWang:2022:1} are very capable to reconstruct the areas of (discrete) constant principal curvatures in all examples so that our intrinsic approach can not be considered superior in that regard.
+We recognize that the extrinsic $\TGV$ models \cite{LiuLiWangLiuChen:2022:1} and \cite{ZhangHeWang:2022:1} are very capable to reconstruct the areas of (discrete) constant principal curvatures in all examples so that our intrinsic approach can not be considered superior in that regard.
 However, it is worth noticing that we specifically derived our regularizer \eqref{eq:tgv:normal} to leave areas of (discrete) constant principal curvatures unpenalized, which makes our method favor piecewise planar, spherical or cylindrical areas.
 Such properties have not been investigated for the approaches of \cite{LiuLiWangLiuChen:2022:1} and \cite{ZhangHeWang:2022:1}.